RoyKlaasseBos/royklaassebos.github.io/README.md

            <div class="review">Review</div>
            <p>Max does a great job in his brief and easy-to-follow tutorials which give you a good introduction to the basic functionality of Matplotlib.
 By the way, he offers the exact same content on <a href="https://www.udemy.com/making-graphs-in-python-using-matplotlib-for-beginners/" target="_blank">Udemy</a> for $20, lucky you!</p>
-           <p><i>Tip:</i> there is a bit of overlap with the previous recommendation (videos about "Axes" and "Histogram"), though the majority of the content covers different aspects.
+           <p>There is a bit of overlap with the previous recommendation (videos about "Axes" and "Histogram"), though the majority of the content covers different aspects.
 Besides, it doesn't hurt to hear a similar story from two angles.</p>

         </div>
         </ol>